7 Ways to Improve Customer Service in Schools

 Written by Tetiana Shataieva

-For years educational institutions didn’t have to bother about such things as customer service (what nonsense, right?).
+For years educational institutions didn’t have to either bother about or follow such things as the trend of customer service (what nonsense, right?).
 Back then there was a single school in the area and just one university in the city.
 We called it a monopoly.

 Parents simply trusted their kids to teachers and rarely had complaints.
 There was no commercial need to keep track of the student satisfaction rate.

-As for today, the picture has changed drastically.
+As for today, the picture in the education sector has changed drastically.
 According to the data from 2017-18, there are 137,432 educational institutions in America, including public, charter, and private educational institutions.
 Each establishment tries to do its best to woo students and come along with new funding opportunities.

-I know it might be challenging for teachers, secretaries, or school librarians to work on customer service improvement.
-And yet, that’s what parents and students expect from you today.
-A survey has shown that over 30% of students see themselves as customers in higher education.
+I know it might be challenging for teachers, secretaries, or school librarians to work on the desired level of customer service.
+And yet, that’s what parents and their children expect from you today.
+A survey has shown that over 30% of learners see themselves as customers in higher education.

 Why is customer service important in schools?